 Categories

 Riot Recommendations

-Friends, I hope your March is amazing.
-I’ll see you next week!
+Are you feeling all the summer/Pride Month vibes?
+I hope so!
+The time has come for me to go, but I’ll be back next week with book recommendations, scary stories, and more.
 Until then, you can follow me (and message me) on Instagram at emandhercat.
 Sweet dreams, horror fans!

+Categories